GabrielFranciscoSM/TFG-Chatbot/docs/ADR/0010-use-mongodb-for-guia-docente.md

 We will use MongoDB as the primary persistent store for the "guía docente" JSON documents.

-Full documents (the agent output) will be stored as BSON/JSON documents in a dedicated collection.
+Full documents (the agent input) will be stored as BSON/JSON documents in a dedicated collection.
 Important metadata fields will be stored as top-level indexed fields to enable fast lookups.
-We will keep the original JSON intact for reproducibility and add a small metadata wrapper (ingest timestamp, source, version, checksum).

 ## Rationale